-- A deficient control environment. - Deficient monitoring of controls. - A significant manual element to the relevant controls. - Personnel changes that significantly affect the application of the control. - Changing circumstances that indicate the need for changes in the control. - Deficient general IT-controls.
+- A deficient control environment. - A deficiency in the entity's process to monitor the system of internal control. - A significant manual element to controls. - Personnel changes that significantly affect the application of the control. - Changing circumstances that indicate the need for changes in the control. - Deficient general IT controls.